-One may not suspect waterfalls in the City of Poughkeepsie, but one is readily visible near the Mid-Hudson Children’s Museum and elevator to the Walkway Over the Hudson.
+One may not suspect waterfalls in the City of Poughkeepsie, but one is readily visible near the Mid-Hudson Children’s Museum (temporarily closed) and elevator to the Walkway Over the Hudson.
 Visit the museum and/or the Walkway with the family after catching a look at the waterfall.

 Directions: In Poughkeepsie, at the junction of Main St. and East-West Arterial, head west on Main St. for 0.35 miles to N Water St. Turn right onto N Water St. and drive 0.2 miles.
 The falls will be on the right as you cross the small bridge that spans the Fall Kill.
 Roadside parking, where permitted.